radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/backup-and-restore/backup-restore-overview.md

 Each backup has an **Options** (**...**) menu that allows you to perform actions on the backup.
 Actions include **Download**, **Restore**, and **Delete**.

+Selecting **Download** will download the configuration file of that backup to your system.
+To learn how to create environment backups, review the [create a backup](create-backup.md) guide.

 For more information on restoring or deleting environment backups, see the [restore a backup](restore-backup.md) guide or the [delete a backup](delete-backup.md) guide.

 ![image description](images/backups-options.png)